Juris-M/jurism-docs/tutorial.rst

 You are a social scientist (or a humanities scholar, or some other kind of researcher).
 You read and cite previous research written in two or more languages, and you need a way to record and manage all those references.
 You write articles in both English and another language.

 Each journal has its own requirements about how to format bibliographies.
 For example, when you cite a Japanese work in an English article you may have to write the author, title and so on in roman characters and add an English translation of the title, but when you cite the same work in a Japanese article you will just use the original information.
 With Jurism you can store all the data necessary to produce these different citation formats in one place.
 This means you can maintain one database of all your citations and keep all information about each work together, regardless of which language that information is in.
-Best of all, you can use Jurism to automatically generate bibliographies in the format required by whichever journal you are writing for, whichever language you are writing in.
+Even better, you can use Jurism to automatically generate bibliographies in the format required by whichever journal you are writing for, whichever language you are writing in.

 In this tutorial we will imagine we are doing research on Japanese whaling; we collect information on the subject in English and Japanese, and write two articles, one in English and one in Japanese.